JessMair/Tots-Play/README.md

 # Testing
+I had a few issues withthe site during the process of develoing it.
+I tested the site after the implementation of each section.
+Along the way, I found the folllowing errors:

-At first when I was adding the icons, they were not appearing on the site.
+- At first when I was adding the icons, they were not appearing on the site.
 I searched as to why this may have been and found that I had not embedded the file link into the index.html file.
 I placed this at the bottom of the file below the footer.
 Now that the directory was in the file, the icons appeared without further issue.

-When testing I found the link from contact us page does not lead directly the gallery page.
-I discovered that this is due to the link for the contact us and gallery page not being embedded in the others respective html file.
-I added this and it resolved the issue.
+- I found that the link from 'Contact Us' page does not lead directly the 'Gallery' page.
+I discovered that this is due to the link for the 'Contact Us' and 'Gallery' page not being embedded in the others respective html file.
+I rectified this and it resolved the issue.

-Image in the about section was not loading, although it had initially worked.
-I changed the image and that led to the image being fixed.
+- The image in the 'About Us' section was not loading, although it had initially worked.
+I tried many times to resolve the issue on my own, however withno joy.
+In the end I changed the image and that led to the issue being fixed.

-The images on the gallery page were not loading.
-I spoke to tutor support who made me aware that the file paths to the files were absolute and not relative as they should have been.
-I went in and amended this error and straight away the images appeared on the site.
+- The images on the gallery page were not loading.
+I spoke to tutor support who made me aware that the file paths to the files were absolute, not relative as they should have been.
+I went in and amended this error and the images appeared on the site.

-The contact us page's background was sitting to the top of the header, this has been amended by
+- The contact us page's background was sitting to the top of the header.
+I couldn't understand why this had happened.
+I asked a slack member who was not able to help to locate the issue.
+I spoke to Spence Barriball, my mentor, and he was able to amend this issue for me.
+It had something to do with the syntax I had added for the form.
+I had unwittingly opened two form codes and not closed either.
+The issue was still more comples than this and therefore I have to credit Spence Barriball for resolving this issue for me.

 ## Validators